TCO Certified, generation 11

 Increasing the demand for renewable energy

-To increase the amount of renewable energy produced, IT brands must purchase renewable electricity equivalent to 30% of their consumption in final assembly and display panel factories.
-Purchases must be made using accredited systems.
+To increase renewable energy production, IT brands must purchase renewable electricity equivalent to 30% of their consumption in final assembly and display panel factories.
+Purchases must be verified through accepted renewable electricity certificate systems.
+UPDATED!

 Reducing energy use further into the supply chain

-We go beyond final assembly and require that mainboard factories implement an energy management system certified to ISO 50001.
+We go beyond final assembly and require that PCB mainboard factories implement an energy management system certified to ISO 50001.
+UPDATED!

 Preparing to address energy-consumption hotspots

-Final assembly, display panel, and mainboard factories must identify and report data for the three Significant Energy Uses (SEUs) with the highest estimated annual energy consumption.
+Final assembly factories, display panel factories and PCB mainboard factories must identify and report data for the three Significant Energy Uses (SEUs) with the highest estimated annual energy consumption.
+UPDATED!

 Reducing emissions from use